-The City of Spirit Lake City Council meets on the second Tuesday of every month at 6:30 p.m. at City Hall.
+The City of Spirit Lake has city council meetings the second Tuesday of every month at 6:30 PM at City Hall.

 Water Conservation Tips

 Did you know that the average U.S. household uses approximately 400 gallons of water per day or 100 gallons per person per day?
 Luckily, there are many low-cost and no-cost ways to conserve water.
 Small changes can make a big difference - try one today and soon it will become second nature.